 When you have a new baby everyone assumes you will instantly bond with your child.
 This, of course, can leave some new moms disappointed, heartbroken, and even feeling like they have failed when they do not instantly fall in love with their child at first sight.
 The truth is you may not instantly feel that bond with your child.
 That is okay.
-Your body has just been through so much and to expect your mind and body to instantly to forget all of that can be a bit too much.
-These tips will help you bond with your baby.
+Your body has just been through so much and to expect your mind and body to instantly forget all of that, can be a bit too much to ask.
+These tips will help you with bonding with your newborn.

 Tips for bonding with your newborn